TRACMASS/Tracmass/docs/Modules.rst

 mod_postprocess.F90
 -------------------

-The module **mod_postprocess** reads the output files, computes offline streamfunctions and a more detailed summary of the TRACMASS run.
+The module **mod_postprocess** reads the output files, computes offline streamfunctions, tracer divergence map, and a more detailed summary of the TRACMASS run.

 * The subroutine **postprocessing** reads the output files and stores the require information to compute a summary or offline streamfunctions.
 The following information is read: the initial number of trajectories and total transport (from *_ini.csv*), the number of trajectories that left the domain or exceeded the time limit and the total tranport (from *_out.csv*), and the position indexes and the tracer values (from *_run.csv* if offline streamfunctions are computed).

-* **init_alloc_stream** allocates and initialises the required arrays to compute offline streamfunctions.
+* **init_alloc_postprocessing** allocates and initialises the required arrays to compute offline streamfunctions and/or to compute tracer divergence.

 * **print_summary** prints a short summary of the total number of trajectories that are initialised and the ones that left the domain (organised by the different killing zones).
 It also prints a summary of the transports.
 This subroutine is only called if the main program is run with the *summary* argument on (see chapters *Configuration* and *Main program*).